waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ```

-Now we have a matched pair of failing tests again (one feature and one unit) but don't worry - that's progress; we're chipping away at the functionality needed for the feature with a succession of unit tests.
+Now we have a pair of failing tests again (one manual and one unit) but don't worry - that's progress; we're chipping away at the functionality needed for the feature with a succession of unit tests.
 Let's focus our attention on the unit test:

 ```
 DockingStation releases working bikes